 If you consider a small and medium company, which social media would you suggest to use?

 If I was an SME, the big one at the moment is Facebook.
 They offer a lot of support, even for offline business activities.
-However if your customer is a corporation and you are selling business to business, you should consider LinkedIn.
+However, if your customer is a corporation and you are selling business to business, you should consider LinkedIn.
+If you’re a beginner, it’s no-brainer to learn information like how to choose a business name.

 Do you think running a blog could be good for your personal brand?